 This may cause you to see a regression in your children.

-For example, this may result in a poor school performance, mood swings, and other problematic behavior.
-Your child’s coordination may regress and their social and speech skills may worsen.
+For example, this may result in poor school performance, mood swings, and other problematic behavior.
+Your child’s coordination may regress, and their social and speech skills may worsen.

 Loss of appetite is another warning sign of Lyme disease.